-I work for Wealthcare Capital Management, an SEC Registered Investment Adviser based in Richmond, Virginia.
-Wealthcare Capital Management currently manages over $1 billion in client assets.
+I work for Wealthcare Capital Management, an SEC-registered Investment Adviser based in Richmond, Virginia.
+Wealthcare Capital Management currently manages over $2 billion in client assets.

-I have been delivering personal financial advice to individuals and families for 25 years.
-During these 25 years, I’ve worked for one of the largest financial services companies in the world, owned and operated my own wealth management firm, and now work for an independent wealth management firm with resources and capabilities that complement the value I’m able to deliver to my clients.
+I have been delivering personal financial advice to individuals and families for more than 25 years.
+During this time, I’ve worked for one of the largest financial services companies in the world, owned and operated my own wealth management firm, and now work for an independent wealth management firm with resources and capabilities that complement the value I’m able to deliver to my clients.

 Getting started is easy.
-Simply call or email me and let’s have an initial phone conversation to determine if a meeting makes sense.
+Just request a call and let’s have an initial phone conversation to determine if a meeting makes sense.
 If we both agree to meet, we’ll sit down at a convenient time and location to continue exploring the possibility of working with each other.
 There is no cost or obligation for this meeting.
-If we mutually agree to move forward, we’ll schedule a 90 minute “discovery” meeting to begin the financial planning process.
+If we mutually agree to move forward, we’ll schedule a 90 minute “discovery” meeting to begin your financial planning process.

 No. There is no cost or obligation for our first introductory meeting.